 - Probiotics.
 Strains, such as Lactobacillus rhamnosus and Lactobacillus acidophilus in supplemental form are great for rebalancing the gut flora.

 - Bone Broth.
-Not only is soup perfect for staying cosy and healthy.
-But soup made with bone broth is rich in minerals that support the immune system and feature collagen.
-This helps heal the gut lining from damage.
+Not only is soup perfect for staying cosy and healthy, but soup made with bone broth is rich in minerals that support the immune system and feature collagen, which has been shown to help heal the gut lining from damage.

 Ultimately, reaching your New Year’s goal always starts with one thing — mindset.

 Although we strive to follow better nutritional practices to do our body well, it’s important to nourish the mind, especially during the winter months.
 Meditation or any practice of mindfulness, like yoga or simple breathing techniques, can help to put the mind at ease.
-This is notably important in the colder months when our mood sways due to the shorter days and less sunlight.
+This is notably important in the colder months when our moods tends to sway due to the shorter days and less sunlight.

-Aside from feelings of calmness and clarity, deep-breathing techniques and meditation help balance neurotransmitter levels in the brain for better function.
-Additionally, these techniques lower cortisol, which causes stress, in the body.
+Aside from feelings of calmness and clarity, deep-breathing techniques and meditation have been shown to help balance neurotransmitter levels in the brain for better function, as well as lower cortisol, which is associated with stress, in the body.

-From giving dishes a rich gold colour and delicious flavour to its potent benefits for the body, turmeric is a well-known powerhouse ingredient among health enthusiasts.
+From giving dishes a rich gold colour and delicious flavour to its potent benefits for the body, turmeric has quickly become a well-known powerhouse ingredient among health enthusiasts.

-Largely attributed to its curcumin content, turmeric root comes in a vibrant orange powdered form that can also be taken as a supplement.
-Clinical studied show that it is a natural anti-inflammatory compound useful for arthritics, athletes and movers alike.
-These properties also help during cold weather, which can be tough on joint mobility and muscle pain.
+Largely attributed to its curcumin content, turmeric root often comes in a vibrant orange powdered form that can also be taken as a supplement.
+It’s been clinically studied as a natural anti-inflammatory compound and shown to be useful for arthritics, athletes and movers alike, which can be helpful during cold weather, which can be tough on joint mobility and muscle pain.

-Whether used in recipes like curries or drinks like chai, powdered turmeric adds value to your diet in a number of ways.
+Whether used in recipes like curries or drinks like chai, powdered turmeric is a great addition to your diet in a number of different ways.

+Use these 5 tips to propel healthy resolutions and be sure to get creative with how you use them in your diet and lifestyle!
 Use these 5 tips throughout the year to help accelerate your goals, starting now.
-Get creative with how you use them.
 After all, the path to getting your body and mind in tip-top shape begins with the first step.